Household Support Fund

 Please ensure you ask whether it is a smart meter or not as this changes the way we make payment.

 We have historically had issues with certain suppliers not allowing us to make payments on behalf of clients and many suppliers have a cap on the amount of credit that can be on a meter.
 Where possible, please provide the link or telephone number for who we need to contact to make the payment.
+We will issue vouchers if we are unable to pay directly.

 Clients may not have physical bills, but they should submit a picture of their top up cards, or a screen shot from their online account prior to the grant application being submitted.